streamnsight/weblogic/weblogic-to-oci/provision-wls/provision-wls.md

 6. Select a **Shape**.

    In a real world situation, choose a shape appropriate to handle the load of a single managed server.
-Since we're using a trial account, choose the **VM.Standard.E2.1** shape, the **VM.Standard.E2.2** shape or a suitable shape that is available in your tenancy.
+Since we're using a trial account, choose the **VM.Standard.E2.1** shape, the **VM.Standard.E2.2** shape or a suitable shape that is available in your tenancy like a **VM.Standard.Flex.E4**.

   ![](./images/provision-7-shape.png " ")